What Are Fixed Rate Mortgages and How Do They Work?

 Example of a Fixed-Rate Mortgage

-Here’s an example of how a fixed-rate mortgage might work.
-If you buy a house for $428,700 with 20% down and take out a 30-year fixed-rate home loan.
+Here’s an example of how a fixed-rate mortgage might work if you buy a house for $428,700 with 20% down and take out a 30-year fixed-rate home loan.
 Your mortgage principal will be $342,960, and at a rate of 6.72% with a solid credit score of 740+, your monthly payment (not including any taxes or insurance) will be $2,217.

 As you make your loan payments, at first most of the money goes towards interest.
 This is because the interest is “front-loaded,” to use the industry lingo.
 Perhaps 90% of your payment will be paying interest and 10% will be applied to the principal.
 As you get to the end of your loan payment, these figures may well be reversed.
-That is, 10% of the $2,217 goes towards interest and 90% towards the principal.
+That is, 10% of the $2,217 goes towards interest and 90% toward the principal.

 Pros and Cons of Fixed-Rate Mortgages